aclark4life/viewlets_dont_suck/README.rst

 1. Create a Python package (viewlets_dont_suck)
 2. Create namespace packages (they.are.just.really.annoying)
 3. Create generic setup profiles (default AKA install, uninstall)
 #.
-Create ZCML to configure viewlet
+Create ZCML to configure viewlet (added to the portal top viewlet manager)
 #.
 Create template (viewlets_dont_suck.pt)
+#.
+Add GS code to hide the viewlet on uninstall (is there any more we can do?)
+#.
+Add GS code to customize the order on install (last but not least)

 .. image:: https://github.com/aclark4life/viewlets_dont_suck/raw/master/viewlets_dont_suck.png